Health Library Explorer

 • 1-1/8 cups oat flour

-Be careful of cross contamination when making food.
+Be careful of cross-contamination when making food.
 If you use flour or other wheat products for other family members, carefully clean utensils, bowls, pans, and work surfaces before making wheat-free food for your child.

 How does celiac disease differ from wheat allergy?

+Celiac disease, nonceliac gluten sensitivity and wheat allergy are all conditions whose primary treatment is staying away from dietary components.
 Some children who are sensitive to wheat may have celiac disease, not wheat allergy.
 Here are some differences between the two:

 Celiac disease